Backyard Chicken Guide

 There are two vital steps to keeping your chickens parasite free.
 Firstly, ensure your chicken's coop is cleaned out regularly.
 More specifically, clean all dark, damp places where worms can survive.
 This includes bedding and hay which has been soiled either from faeces or food and water.

-Secondly, de-worm your flock every 3 months.
-There are a number of wormers are available, which can usually be added to the water source.
-Make sure you follow the label instructions, including withholding periods, carefully.
+Depending on your area, you may be able to worm 'as needed' - this generally requires testing your chicken's faeces for worm eggs every few months, and treating accordingly if eggs are found.
+There are a number of wormers available, which can usually be added to the water source.
+Make sure you follow the label instructions, including withholding periods, carefully .
 Some products are not suitable for chickens intended for human consumption (either eggs or meat).

 Mites and lice are the two most common external parasites that affect chickens.
-Chickens may become infected from wildlife that passes near your house.
-Both bird mites and lice are not transferrable to or from humans.
+Chickens may become infected from wildlife that passes near your house. .
+Both bird mites and lice are not transferable to or from humans.